 Businesses that accumulate large quantities of fabric can reuse the scrap fabrics in the office.
 They can use it for office furniture and decor or alternative goods.

-While most donation beneficiaries will only accept clothing in wearable condition, that is not the case with TerraCycle.
-Terracycle will take any kind of fabric in whatever condition and recycle it.
+While most clothing donation beneficiaries will only accept old clothes in wearable condition, that is not the case with TerraCycle.
+Terracycle will collect textiles, clothing donations, and any kind of fabric in whatever condition and recycle it.
 But they allow you to nominate your favorite charity or school to benefit from their support.

-Recycling centers will take fabric scraps from mail bags, privacy wraps, mixed materials canvas bags, patio furniture with old clothing.
+Recycling centers will take poor-condition clothing, fabric scraps from mail bags, privacy wraps, wiping rags, mixed materials canvas bags, and patio furniture.
 Some centers may specialize in recycling only one type of textile item or have exceptions to what they will accept.
 So get all the information before sending your fabrics off.
+They process the fabric they receive and turn it into low-grade fiber products like insulation for building work.

 People in the UK can take their waste textiles to the Household Waste and Recycling Center (HWRC).
-TerraCycle is a business that specifically works on hard to recycle waste.
+TerraCycle is a business that specifically works with hard-to-recycle waste.
 They are available in about 21 countries spread across Asia and America.
-A google search or recycling search engine can help you locate recycling centers close to you.
+A Google search or recycling search engine can help you locate recycling centers nearby.

 Sustainable fashion brands sometimes set up recycling programs.
 They do this to be more eco-friendly and sustainable.
 Companies that take back discarded materials and fashion them into new goods reduce their carbon footprint significantly.

-Every day, landfills all over the world receive tons of discarded clothing, shoes, and accessories.
-Most of these items still have some use in them, as upcycled products or new material.
+Every day, landfills worldwide receive tons of discarded clothing, shoes, and accessories.
+Most of these items still have some use in them, such as upcycled products or new material.
 Sadly, once in the landfill, they are no longer eligible for material recovery.

 Therefore, it falls to individuals and businesses to change this narrative.
 And they can do that through active textile recycling.